Islands

 We'll learn Anne used to be an actress and that Dave has been 'running her father's company into the ground.'
 Anyone would be uncomfortable in this couple's company, yet when Dave complains about the island, Tom says it's quite beautiful and offers to take them around the next day.
 Dave's behavior is odd bordering on inappropriate, but it's a relatively nice day spent exploring caves, going to the beach and getting a camel ride for Anton.
 Back at the hotel, Anne retires early and Dave pleads with Tom to take him to the Waikiki club, where he begins drinking and dancing with a local surfer.
 The next day Anne will call a hungover Tom, telling him that Dave is missing and soon the two are filing a report with Jorge's boss Mazo (Ramiro Blas), who finds everything suspicious.
 So do we, although one local's offhand comment begins to bring everything into focus.

 Riley keeps us guessing, right up until the film reveals itself to be something else entirely from what we may have thought it was.
-It's a bit of a shock to see the man who once portrayed Joy Division's Ian Curtis looking weathered and middle-aged, but its the perfect look for Tom, still handsome but showing wear.
+It's a bit of a shock to see the man who once portrayed Joy Division's Ian Curtis looking weathered and middle-aged, but it's the perfect look for Tom, still handsome but showing wear.
 Martin is a bit of a blank slate, perhaps befitting an actress who appears to have an agenda, while Farthing, resembling a young Tim Roth, is unsettling.
 Boulane, Adoum, Cusí, Ambròs and Blas all add realistic island flavor, a loosely connected web comprising Tom's community.

 Cinematographer Juan Sarmiento G. ("The Voice of Hind Rajab," "A Poet") keeps the island's beauty front and center, his subjects often dwarfed by miles of pristine beach, long snaking roads or a crush of club revelers.
 Dascha Dauenhauer's score utilizes wind instruments to create a contemplative mood with piano adding lightness, violins contributing tension as Gerster shifts tone.
 "Islands'" mystery lies within its characters' desires.